ipfs-shipyard/react-native-ipfs-demo/README.md

 The environment must be [polyfilled](#shims/index.js) right when your app starts and before anything is rendered.

-### Alternative fetch API for React Native
+### Alternative fetch polyfill

-Instead of using the fetch implemention that [ships](https://github.com/facebook/react-native/blob/v0.63.4/Libraries/Network/fetch.js) with React Native, which is provided by [GitHub's fetch polyfill](https://github.com/github/fetch), this demo is now using `@react-native-community/fetch`.
+Instead of using the fetch implementation that [ships](https://github.com/facebook/react-native/blob/v0.63.4/Libraries/Network/fetch.js) with React Native, which is provided by [GitHub's fetch polyfill](https://github.com/github/fetch), this demo is now using `@react-native-community/fetch`.
 It implements `Response.body` to add support for text streaming via native incremental data events.

 **NOTE**: The v1.0.0 release of `@react-native-community/fetch` is not yet published.
 ## Known issues and limitations